Treehouse of Horror II: Cultural references

 In the opening sequence of the episode, the Peanuts gang scurry by as trick-or-treaters, à la It's the Great Pumpkin, Charlie Brown.
-Marge's hair in the opening segment recalls Elsa Lanchester's character in Bride of Frankenstein.
+Marge's hair in the opening segment recalls Elsa Lanchester's in Bride of Frankenstein.

-The plot of Lisa's nightmare is a reference to W. W. Jacobs's short story The Monkey's Paw, and The New Twilight Zone episode "A Small Talent for War".
+The plot of Lisa's nightmare is a parody of W. W. Jacobs's short story "The Monkey's Paw", and The New Twilight Zone episode "A Small Talent for War".
 Near the beginning of the segment, Moroccan soldiers stop and search the Simpsons, finding souvenirs taped to Homer's body which he was attempting to smuggle out of the country.
 This is a reference to the opening drug-smuggling scene of the film Midnight Express.
 A billboard advertisement with Bart saying "Get a Mammogram, Man!" can be seen.
 This was a reference to Bart's popular slogan "Don't have a cow, man!"

-The plot of Bart's nightmare is a parody of The Twilight Zone episode "It's a Good Life", which was remade as part of Twilight Zone: The Movie- the remake featured Nancy Cartwright in the role of Ethel.
+The plot of Bart's nightmare is a parody of The Twilight Zone episode "It's a Good Life", which was remade as part of Twilight Zone: The Movie, which featured Nancy Cartwright in the role of Ethel.
 Jasper's transformation into a dog is a reference to the 1978 remake of Invasion of the Body Snatchers.
-The scene in which Homer goes out with Bart during Bart's nightmare to spend time with the boy, as well as the music accompanying the scene, parody an old anti-smoking public service announcement, while the church layout was taken from a Norman Rockwell painting.
+The scene in which Homer goes out with Bart to spend time with the boy, as well as the accompanying music, parody an old anti-smoking public service announcement, while the church layout was taken from a Norman Rockwell painting.

-Homer's nightmare is based on much of the film Frankenstein, and the end references The Thing with Two Heads.
-While Mr. Burns scoops out Homer's brain, he hums the tune of "If I Only Had a Brain" which is sung by the Scarecrow in The Wizard of Oz.
+Much of Homer's nightmare is based on the film Frankenstein, and the end references The Thing with Two Heads.
+While Mr. Burns scoops out Homer's brain, he hums the tune of "If I Only Had a Brain", sung by the Scarecrow in The Wizard of Oz.
 Burns also calls the robot that had Homer's brain a "clinking, clattering cacophony of caliginous cogs and camshafts", similar to the Wizard's line to the Tin Man: "You clinking, clanking, clattering collection of caliginous junk!"
-In Homer's nightmare, The Tonight Show Starring Johnny Carson is broadcast on a TV.
+In Homer's nightmare, The Tonight Show Starring Johnny Carson is broadcast on TV.
 When Mr. Burns puts on Homer's brain, he says "Look at me!
 I'm Davy Crockett", a reference to Crockett's popular image as a frontiersman who wore a hat made of raccoon fur.